iLenSys Compliance Manager White Paper 20 Feb 2024

 Chemicals - Proposition 65 Warnings Website

-Potential Exposure to Acrylamide
+Potential Exposure to Acrylamid

 Acrylamide is on the Proposition 65 list because it can cause cancer.
 Exposure to acrylamide may increase the risk of cancer.
 It can affect the development of the fetus and can harm the male reproductive system.
 Acrylamide is a chemical that is formed in certain plant-based foods during cooking or processing at high temperatures, such as frying, roasting, grilling and baking.
 Boiling or steaming foods does not create acrylamide.